CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 ---
 ## Configuration

-**NOTE:** If a Codeup instructor is hosting your database for you, then configure `application.properties` with the database credentials that were given to you (host, username, and password)
+**NOTE:** If a Codeup instructor is hosting your database for you, then configure `application.properties` with the database credentials that were given to you (url, username, and password)

 Now we need to configure our data source with Spring.